weka/csi-wekafs/examples/dynamic_directory/README.md

 ## Configuration Requirements
-This example introduces dynamic provisioning of directory-based CSI volumes using Weka CSI plugin, and subsequent creation of child objects.
+This example introduces dynamic provisioning of directory-backed CSI volumes using Weka CSI plugin, and subsequent creation of child objects.
-Creating of snapshots from directory-based volumes basically means creation of a full filesystem snapshot.
+Creating of snapshots from directory-backed volumes basically means creation of a full filesystem snapshot.
 This means, in particular, that creating a snapshot of a small volume or unfrequently changed volume that shares a filesystem with another large / frequently might produce a snapshot of size much bigger than the original volume actual capacity.

-This behavior may be adjusted by explicitly allowing creation of directory-based volume snapshots by the following configuration:
+This behavior may be adjusted by explicitly allowing creation of directory-backed volume snapshots by the following configuration:
 ```
 .Values.pluginConfig.allowedOperations.snapshotDirectoryVolumes = true
 ```